Dextro1597/Malicious-Twin/README.md

 ***IMP: Please note that the apk or exe should be as following:-
-        * The size of apk or exe should be small.
+        1.The size of apk or exe should be small.
-        * The version of apk or exe should be old the tool might not be able to make apk or exe of the latest version.
+        2.The version of apk or exe should be old the tool might not be able to make apk or exe of the latest version.

 ***IMP: If you are giving an apk or exe as an input the permissions will be set according to them only .
 And if you are not giving any apk or exe all permissions will be set on by default.